grctest/BitNet-VSCode-Extension/README.md

 3. Integrates with GitHub Copilot, enabling the AI to launch the servers and communicate with them.
 4. Run performance and perplexity benchmarks against the BitNet model.
 5. Check the BitNet server statuses.
+6. Estimate how many BitNet servers you can run and chat with.

 Shuts down the docker container when you close VSCode.